• Skip to primary navigation

 Someone tossing crispy oven chicken wings in sticky sauce with a maroon spatula.

-Top with sesame seeds and scallions and serve immediately!
+Sprinkle on some toasted sesame seeds and green onions and serve immediately!

 An overhead shot of a bowl filled with Asian Sticky Wings topped with sesame seeds and sliced scallions.